smufang/ReCAFR/README.md

 ```

-## Review-basedRecommendation Dataset
+## Review-based Recommendation Dataset

-We utilized  public datasets Amazon-book
+We utilized the  public datasets Amazon-book.

-Each user and item has a text informations.
+Each user and item has text information.

-Dataset consists of a training set, a validation set, and a test set.
+The dataset consists of a training set, a validation set, and a test set.
 During the training process, we utilize the validation set to determine when to stop the training in order to prevent overfitting.
 ```
 - amazon
 |--- trn_mat.pkl    # training set (sparse matrix)